 Whenever I am involved in a project I try to follow good software engineering principles such as:

 I don't use social media so you can't find me there.
-I do have an account on GitHub, but since most projects I am involved in requires developing proprietary code I only occasional have an opportunity to put stuff on GitHub, so nothing exiting exist in my repo.
+I do have an account on GitHub, but since most projects I am involved in relate to developing proprietary code I rarely have an opportunity to put stuff on GitHub.